karandave211/karandave211.github.io/_posts/2026-04-24-5-seo-lessons-intern-at-shaligram-infotech.md

 tags:
   - SEO Strategy
   - Professional Development
-excerpt: "From technical audits to local SEO wins – what I learned working on live client campaigns.
-Practical and honest."
+excerpt: "Real‑world SEO lessons from my internship – from technical audits to local SEO wins.
+Click to see the data and results."
 ---

 During my internship at Shaligram Infotech in Ahmedabad, I moved beyond theoretical SEO concepts and into practical execution.
 Working on client accounts, conducting technical audits, and measuring tangible results taught me lessons that no classroom could fully convey.
 Below are the five most impactful takeaways from my experience.

 ---

 ## 1. Technical SEO Provides the Foundation for All Other Efforts

 Early in the internship, I assumed keyword research and backlink acquisition would drive most of the value.
-However, my first client audit quickly corrected that assumption.
+However, my first client audit quickly changed that assumption.

 For a local Ahmedabad cafe client, the initial technical assessment revealed:
 - Missing meta descriptions across all pages